CarltonW/CarltonW.GitHub.io/_posts/2020-11-19-how-to-setup-azure-vpn.md

 <br>
 <br>
 <center>The Virtual Network Gateway is the resource that ties all of other components together when setting up your VPN.
 Let's get started creating that resource.
-From the portal choose __Create new Resource__ and search for "Virtual Network Gateway".</center>
+From the portal choose <b>Create new Resource<b> and search for "Virtual Network Gateway".</center>
 ![Find Virtual Network Gateway in Azure](/img/azurevpn/001-CreateVirtualNetworkGateway.png "Azure Portal find Virtual Network Gateway")
 <br>
 <br>